brentvatne/flix/README.markdown

 - Animation performance
 - Loading indicators
-- More information on the cards (have a bunch in the database for each title, thanks to allflicks.net)
 - Expand to have option to switch between countries
-- Better auth/backend
 - Higher res images
-- Better aesthetics overall

 etc...